weapons-and-armor

 Survival Skills as Combat Training

 In many cultures, becoming a warrior involved hunting and surviving in the local environment.
 The Apache, for instance, taught young men to locate water, create fire without tools, and navigate by stars—skills directly applicable to raiding and warfare.
 The samurai practiced archery and swordsmanship but also studied the terrain of their domains, knowing every ridge and stream.
-The philosophy of yin and yang in Chinese strategics included understanding the balance of natural forces.
+In ancient Sparta, the agoge training regime included the krypteia—a form of stealth and survival in the countryside where young Spartans had to live off the land and hide from enemies.
+The philosophy of yin and yang in Chinese strategics included understanding the balance of natural forces; Sun Tzu wrote that "Know the terrain, know the weather, and your victory will be complete."

 The Role of Local Knowledge